SKA-ScienceDataProcessor/rascil/docs/RASCIL_SDP.rst

 The role of the Algorithm Reference Library in SDP
 **************************************************

-ARL was developed as part of the SKA SDP consortium work.
+RASCIL was developed as part of the SKA SDP consortium work.
 For an overview of the SDP see the `SDP CDR documentation <http://ska-sdp.org/publications/sdp-cdr-closeout-documentation>`_

-The ARL structure maps that used in the SDP processing architecture:
+The RASCIL structure maps that used in the SDP processing architecture:

 .. image:: ./RASCIL_Module_View.png
    :scale: 100 %